dg-demers/busyppp/README.md

 By default busyppp gives wget the following options that I have found useful:
   --limit-rate=4k -nd --read-timeout=600 -t 0 -c -v --progress=dot:giga -a wget-log

 However, it appears that any later option passed to wget overrides any corresponding earlier conflicting or differently-valued one.
-So these default option settings can also be more easily changed by specifying new values for them in each item of the download list (rather than modifying the busyppp script).
+So these default
+settings can also be more easily changed by specifying new values for them in each item of the download list (rather than modifying the busyppp script).
 See the wget manual for details.

+The wget option and value
+  --limit-rate=4k
-The wget option and value --limit-rate=4k is intended to leave some bandwidth "breathing room" for the web browser to start loading a webpage at the same time wget is actively downloading.
+is intended to leave some bandwidth "breathing room" for the web browser to start loading a webpage at the same time wget is actively downloading.
 This value, 4k, works for me, with my usual maximum dial-up bandwidth of around 4.5 kiB/s.
+This suggests making it about 10% less than your usual maximum bandwidth.

 A related default value is 0.40 kiB/s in this script line
   if (($(bc <<< "$brate < 0.40")));